African penguins are also known as jackass penguins, because they make a

 Conservation status Endangered African penguins are in danger of extinction.
 Major reasons include depletion of their food from overfishing, climate change and pollution from incidences such as oil spills.
 Most African penguins nest on islands, where they should be safe from predators, but cats, mongoose and other introduced predators are now present on many of these islands.

 Penguins and climate change Temperate penguins are able to inhabit places where upwelling brings cold, nutrient-rich ocean water to the surface, which creates a bountiful food supply.
 These penguins periodically face extreme food shortages when El Niño events usher in warm water and prevent cold water from reaching the surface.
 Leading climate scientists believe that global climate change will lead to stronger El Niño events in the future.
 Read more ...

-Explore the secret world of penguins with our new Penguinology program this summer.
-Visit the Aquarium to see penguins up close, peek inside their burrows and find out what’s behind their underwater super speed.
+Explore the secret world of penguins with our new Penguinology program.
+Visit the Aquarium to see penguins up close, watch them eat and find out what’s behind their underwater super speed.
 Pick up an adventure guide and learn all the tricks penguins have up their feathers!